Krishnatripathi09/Node-Js-Practice/README.md

 We Can also directly destructure our objects directly while exporting and then we use them without writing Obj for eg:- const {calculateSum,x} =require("./sum.js") // imported them directly in our app.js with Object destructuring

-adn then we can use them without obj calculateSum(a,b) and also we can also do console.log(x)
+and then we can use them without obj calculateSum(a,b) and also we can also do console.log(x)